dvorberg/tsearch2-synonym-dicts/README.md

 And thatʼs the file you may download above.

+You must **remove** the `german_plurals` synonym dictionary from your search configuration to run that query again!
+Otherwise it will yield an empty result, because all your plurals will be stemmed correctly.

 On my 2017 iMac this query over 197204 rows yielding 161103 entries takes less than 3 seconds.
 Impressive!
 The resulting list is very large because the source material contains many compound nouns.
 Most of these are, in all probability, very low frequency.
 They will use up RAM on you database server with most entries seeing very little use.
 But hey: That server, in all likelihood, has Gigabytes of RAM and I ainʼt got no time to sort that list by word frequency.
-And it works well!
+And it works fine!

 ```sql
 t4w=# SELECT to_tsvector('german',